 - Track new information technology and assist in incorporating it into an organization's strategy, planning and practice.

-The D.Sc. program consists of an integrated sequence of seminars and a capstone field project (dissertation) that comprise 63 credits beyond a master's degree.
+The D.Sc. program consists of an integrated sequence of seminars and a dissertation that comprise 63 credits beyond a master's degree.
 The required courses and the field project are structured over a three-year period, enabling you to complete the degree while continuing to work full time.
 The structure of the program is as follows:

 - Eight integrated inquiry seminars designed to develop applications of theory in a range of information and communication contexts.